algorandfoundation/docs/docs/get-details/algokit/libraries/ts/algokit-utils/capabilities/transaction.md

 - `null` or `undefined` if there is no note
 - `Uint8Array` which is passed straight through
-- Data that us turned into JSON, any one of:
+- Data that is turned into JSON, any one of:
   - `string`
   - `number`
   - `any[]`